-Below is a list of attributes used to define clinical finding concepts, and a brief description of their meaning:
+Below is a list of some of the attributes used to define |clinical finding| concepts, and a brief description of their meaning:

 Finding site specifies the body site affected by a condition.

 Associated morphology specifies the morphologic changes seen at the tissue or cellular level that are characteristic features of a disease.